 Growing tree lilies are tall and the stalks are large but, in spite of the name, they are not trees; they are herbaceous (non-woody) plants that die down at the end of each growing season.

-Average height of an tree lily is 4 feet, although some varieties may reach heights of 5 to 6 feet and sometimes more.
-The plant is available in bold colors such as red, gold and burgundy, as well as pastel shades of peach, pink, pale yellow and white.
+Average height of a tree lily is 4 feet (1 m.), although some varieties may reach heights of 5 to 6 feet (1.5 to 2 m.) and sometimes more.
+The plant is available in bold colors such as red, gold, and burgundy, as well as pastel shades of peach, pink, pale yellow, and white.

 Growing Tree Lilies